Budget Breakdown – San Francisco

 For the past few trips I’ve taken, I’ve been keeping track of my travel expenses, via an excel spreadsheet (cool, right?).
 Last year I shared a budget breakdown for Oslo, Norway.
 Today I’m sharing my budget breakdown for San Francisco.
 I went with two friends to celebrate our collective 35th birthdays.
 We landed in San Francisco on the afternoon of May 5 and left early the afternoon of May 10.
 San Francisco has become one of the most expensive cities (to live) in the US.
 Does this translate to a pricey trip?
 Let’s find out.

 Note: Prices in this budget are in Canadian dollars unless otherwise noted.
 You can visit xe.com to see prices in your local currency.

 I booked my flight with WestJet for $326.87.
-I had a short layover in Vancouver on the way down and a longer layover in Calgary on the way back.
+I had a short layover in Vancouver on the way down and a bit of a longer layover in Calgary on the way back.
 I booked the super economy fare, which meant I could only take carry-on luggage.
 The super economy fare also means I was assigned a seat for my flights.
 I could have picked my own seats for an extra cost, but I didn’t.

 We decided to stay a hostel close to downtown.
 We booked a 4-bed dorm with an ensuite (only taking 3 beds of course).
 Our room had it’s own private bathroom.
 We each paid $37.64 for a deposit for the room (or more accurately for the beds).

 My one friend convinced us to buy an Explorer Pass from Costco.
-This let us pick four different attractions to visit for $100 Canadian.
-We used it for a 2-day hop on/off tour with Big Bus ($67), a Bridge 2 Bridge Cruise ($60), the California Academy of Sciences ($41), and The Walt Disney Family Museum ($33).
-Without this pass those attractions would have cost over $200, so it was a great deal.
+This allowed us to pick four different attractions to visit for $100 Canadian.
+We used it for a 2-day hop-on/off tour with Big Bus ($67), a Bridge 2 Bridge Cruise ($60), the California Academy of Sciences ($41), and The Walt Disney Family Museum ($33).
+Without this pass, those attractions would have cost over $200, so it was a great deal.
 We also decided to pre-buy tickets for Alcatraz, which cost $54.30 per person.